code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-03-03-jsf-primefaces-datatable-example.md

 Instead of hard coding the data that will be displayed in the DataTable, we will fetch it from a [H2 database](http://www.h2database.com/html/main.html){:target="_blank"}.
 By adding the `h2` Maven dependency to the POM file, [Spring Boot will auto-configure an embedded H2 database](https://docs.spring.io/spring-boot/docs/2.1.0.RELEASE/reference/html/boot-features-sql.html#boot-features-embedded-database-support){:target="_blank"} that we can use.

-In addition the [Spring Data JPA](https://projects.spring.io/spring-data-jpa/){:target="_blank"} project is used in order to reduce the amount of boilerplate code required to implement the data access layer for the persistence store (in this case H2).
+In addition the [Spring Data JPA](https://spring.io/projects/spring-data-jpa){:target="_blank"} project is used to reduce the amount of boilerplate code required to implement the data access layer for the persistence store (in this case H2).
 The `spring-boot-starter-data-jpa` includes `spring-data-jpa` and other needed dependencies.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>